RAHULRNAIR2000/Java-Learnings/README.md

      superclass.
 In real life, think of a parent's rule being modified by the child.
 For instance, a parent may have a rule to come home by 10 PM, but the child overrides it to come home by 11 PM.

+     11.Lamda functions
+          Lambda functions (or lambdas) in Java were introduced in Java 8.
+          They are a way to define anonymous functions (functions without a name) that can be passed around as arguments or stored in variables.
+          They are primarily used to simplify functional programming and make code more concise.

 # Concepts of object-oriented programming in Java